 The 1915 New York census also suggests Harry had married, or at least cohabited with, a woman named Susan W.

-Sometime in April 1920, Susanne Westford Allen (1865-1944) of New York, the youngest sister of the famous actress and political activist Lillian Russell (1860-1922), announced publicly that vaudeville actor Harry R Allen was “no longer regarded as a member of my family”.
+Sometime in April 1920, Susanne Westford (Susan Beatrice Leonard 1865-1944) of New York, the second youngest sister of the famous actress and political activist Lillian Russell (1860-1922), announced publicly that vaudeville actor Harry R Allen was “no longer regarded as a member of my family”.
 The problems were his straying affections and also a matter of money borrowed and not repaid.
-Susanne (also known as Susan or Suzie and sometimes using the surnames Leonard or Russell) was performing at the time in the play Clarence at the Hudson Theatre.
+Susan (also known as Susanne and sometimes using the surname Russell), was performing at the time in the play Clarence at the Hudson Theatre.
 This writer has not found a marriage certificate for Susanne and Harry R Allen, but The Daily News of New York suggested at the time they were married and the matter was going to court.
 Today it’s easy to dismiss this as a mixed-up newspaper story.

 Left: Lillian Russell in The Evening Statesman.
 Washington, 20 May 1907.Via Newspapers.com

 Centre: Susanne Westford in The Daily News.
 New York, 19 April, 1920.
 Via Newspapers.com.